Consider these two babies, both from the same family, both boys:

-Like these babies, your infant will demonstrate many unique personality traits from the earliest weeks of life.
+Your baby will show many unique personality traits from the earliest weeks after birth.
 Discovering these traits is one of the most exciting parts of having a new baby.
-Is she very active and intense, or relatively slow-going?
-Is she timid when faced with a new situation, such as the first bath, or do they enjoy it?
+Are they very active and intense, or relatively slow-going?
+Are they timid when faced with a new situation, such as the first bath, or do they enjoy it?

 Premature babies don’t express their needs—such as hunger, fatigue, or discomfort—as clearly as other newborns.
-They may be extra sensitive to light, sound, and touch for several months.
-Even playful conversation may be too intense for them and cause them to become fussy and look away.
+They may be extra sensitive to light, sound and touch, and these stimuli may cause them to become fussy and look away.
 When this happens, it’s up to the parent to stop and wait until the baby is alert and ready for more attention.
 Eventually most of these early reactions will fade away, and the baby’s own natural character traits will become more evident.

 Babies who are less than 5.5 pounds or 2.5 kg at birth (low birth weight), even if they’re full term, also may be less responsive than other newborns.
 At first they may be very sleepy and not seem very alert.
 After a few weeks they seem to wake up, eating eagerly but still remaining irritable and hypersensitive to stimulation between feedings.
 This irritability may last until they grow and mature further.

-From the very beginning, your baby’s temperamental traits will influence the way you treat her and feel about her.
-If you had specific ideas about child rearing before she was born, reevaluate them now to see if they’re really in tune with her character.
+From the very beginning, your baby’s temperamental traits will influence the way you treat them and feel about them.
+If you had specific ideas about child rearing, reevaluate them now to see if they’re really in tune with your baby's character.
 The same goes for expert advice—from books, articles, and especially from well-meaning relatives and friends—about the "right way" to raise a child.